lindro-soft/react-hook-form-with-material-ui/README.md

 number validation
 required text validation

+Added tabs that show validation errors and automatically switch tab to first tab with error, when submit button is clicked.

 There might be better ways of doing this, but it works :)

 ## Available Scripts